Prafulla018/Austin-Property-Insights/README.md

 # Dashboard Summary

-- It summarizes the property count, along with the maximum, minimum, average, and median values for house prices, living area, and lot size.
+- It provides a summary of the total property count, along with the maximum, minimum, average, and median values for house prices, living area, and lot size.

 - It allows users to filter properties by home type, zipcode, build year, and features.

 - It offers an interactive map to effortlessly guide you in finding the ideal properties for your search.